-In addition to complying with all applicable California Rules of Court, statutes and case law, a petition for an extraordinary writ under California Code of Civil Procedure section 1176, subdivision (a) should indicate the date(s) the request(s) to stay the judgment pending the appeal was presented to the trial court and include a copy of the trial court's order or a record of the trial court's ruling on the stay request.
-(Adopted 1/1/2015; Rev. 1/1/2016)
+In addition to complying with all applicable California Rules of Court, statutes, and case law, a petition for an extraordinary writ under California Code of Civil Procedure section 1176, subdivision (a) must indicate the date(s) the request(s) to stay the judgment pending the appeal was presented to the trial court and include a copy of the trial court's order or a record of the trial court's ruling on the stay request.
+(Adopted 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017)